9 best places to buy your wedding album online

 Price: $-$$$

-Shutterfly is a pro at printing (it’s the best online photo printing service we’ve ever tested) and offers three great wedding photo album choices, ranging from $22.49 to $281.25.
-The standard hardcover books are the lowest in the price range and include 20 standard pages, with upgrades available.
+Shutterfly is a pro at printing (it’s the best online photo printing service we’ve ever tested) and offers three great wedding photo album choices, ranging from $20 to $248.
+The standard hardcover books are in the lowest price range and include 20 standard pages, with upgrades available.
 The premium photo books contain deluxe flat lay pages with a double-thick stain finish.
-The professional flush mount albums, which are the most expensive of the bunch, have seamless spread pages and come in a protective storage box.
-You can either design the album yourself with custom backgrounds and layouts or use the Make My Album service, where professional designers will use your photos and create a beautiful display for you.
+The professional flush mount albums, the most expensive of the bunch, have seamless spread pages and come in a protective storage box.
+You can either design the album with custom backgrounds and layouts or use the Make My Album service, where professional designers will use your photos and create a beautiful display for you.
 It’s that easy.

 2. Artifact Uprising

-Our favorite: Wedding Layflat Photo Album—$130
+Our favorite: Wedding Layflat Photo Album—$152

 Price: $$

 While Artifact Uprising offers a variety of photo albums, there are only two specific wedding album options: the Wedding Layflat Photo Album and Hardcover Wedding Photo Book.
-The Layflat Photo Album, in particular, is a bestseller and all of the customizations can be easily selected on its site.
+The Layflat Photo Album, in particular, is a bestseller, and all of the customizations can be easily selected on its site.
 You can choose your size, cover color, cover font color, paper type, and design before creating and curating the inside of your album.
 The cover features a beautiful fabric background with foil text and can be customized with any text you choose.
 It’s both elegant and sentimental.

 3. Snapfish